|Title:||Robert J.H. Kiphuth Head Coach of Women's Swimming and Diving|

 Henry has been named as a United States National Team Coaching Member for the past three seasons, for Laura Sogar in the 2012-2013 season and for Fabian in the 2013-2014 and 2014-2015 seasons.

-Henry’s previous collegiate coaching experience includes five years as assistant coach and one year as associate head coach for University of Texas, three years at the University of Denver, and three years as assistant coach and recruiting coordinator for Southern Methodist University.
+Henry has 24 years of coaching experience with 17 of those years at the collegiate level.
+He spent five years as assistant coach and one year as associate head coach for the University of Texas, three years at the University of Denver, and three years as assistant coach and recruiting coordinator for Southern Methodist University.
+During that time, Henry coached his athletes to four top-10 NCAA Division I finishes, three Big 12 Conference Championships, nineteen new school records (University of Texas) and CSCAA Team Excellence Awards for the years 2006-2012.
+Throughout his career, Henry has coached 44 All-Americans.

-Prior to getting into collegiate coaching, Henry was the aquatics director and head swimming coach for the Allen (Texas) Independent School District in 1998-99 and the aquatics director and head swim coach at The Peddie School in Hightstown, N.J. (from 1995-98).
+Prior to getting into collegiate coaching, Henry spent 8 years coaching at the club and high school levels.
+He was the aquatics director and head swim coach at The Peddie School in Hightstown, N.J. from 1995-98.
 Peddie finished fourth at the 1997 U.S. Nationals and was second at the U.S. Open that year.
 Henry led Peddie to the 1998 Junior National Team Championship and developed 31 high school All-Americans as well.